The Best Passive PA Speakers – Under $1000

 • High quality materials and components

-Yamaha is a trusted brand for their speakers and pro audio gear.
-And their expertise in passive studio monitors carries over to PA sound reinforcement with the Yamaha BR12.
+Their proficiency in passive studio monitors extends to PA sound reinforcement with the Yamaha BR12.

-One downside is that the carpeted finish tends to fray over time with repeated handling.
-They also catch a lot of dust on more permanent installations.
+However, one downside is that the carpeted finish tends to fray over time with repeated handling, and it may collect dust in permanent installations.

-There's a reason why the Yamaha BR12 is currently the best passive speaker in the sub-$500.
-This is a great entry-level pick if you're looking for a neutral to midrange-focused passive speaker that sounds excellent for voices.
+The Yamaha BR12 is currently the best passive speaker available for under $500, making it an excellent entry-level pick if you're looking for a neutral to midrange-focused passive speaker that sounds excellent for voices.

 Specifications